 From Kabul, NPR's Quil Lawrence has the latest.

-Mr. WAHEED OMAR (Spokesman for the President of Afghanistan): A prison break of this magnitude, it of course points to vulnerability, and we need to accept this.
+WAHEED OMAR: A prison break of this magnitude, it of course points to vulnerability, and we need to accept this.
 And what made this incident of this magnitude to happen, we'll come back with more details as to what exactly happened and what we are doing to correct it.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.